 How to Make Pumpkin Cream Cheese Muffins

-These are incredibly easy pumpkin muffins to make.
+Pumpkin muffins filled with cream cheese are actually so simple to prepare!
 Here’s an overview of the recipe:

 - Preheat your oven to 350F and spray a 12-count muffin pan with cooking spray and set it aside.